Greenhouse Gas Management

 - Broad usage of Forward-Looking Infrared (FLIR) technology for leak detection surveying and inefficient pipe replacement (on a monthly to annual basis) and for commissioning of facilities and equipment

-- Installation of plunger lift, submersible pumps, and gas recovery system to reduce vented CH4
+- Installation of plunger lift, submersible pumps, and gas recovery system to reduce vented methane

-- Reduced-emission completions at most natural gas and oil wells
+- Reduced-emission completions at all natural gas and oil wells

 - Solar-powered pumps to replace gas-fired pneumatic pumps